Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    the issues and warnings about collection of IP addresses apply here.
 For the communication between the recursive resolver and the authoritative name servers, the source IP address has a different meaning; it does not have the same status as the source address in an HTTP connection.
-It is typically the IP address of the recursive resolver that, in a way, "hides" the real user.
+It can be typically the IP address of the recursive resolver that, in a way, "hides" the real user.
    However, hiding does not always work.
 Sometimes EDNS(0) Client subnet [@RFC7871] is used (see one privacy analysis in [@denis-edns-client-subnet]).